 I thought that anyone who was thinking about doing their own painting could look at how I setup a temporary paint booth and the painting equipment.
 I have never been a professional painter, but I find learning and doing things I’ve never done before is much of the reason I work on airheads.
 Or, said differently “Reader Beware.
 This is an amateur setup, done by an amateur aming for a professional looking paint job.” 😉

-BTW, my first attempt at painting was my R75/6, “Grey Ghost” that I rebuilt into an R75/”S” replica and painted Smoke Silver.
+BTW, my first attempt at painting was my R75/6, “Silver Ghost” that I rebuilt into an R75/”S” replica and painted Smoke Silver.
 It taught me a lot, particularly ways to screw up and achieve paint failure.

 So, I will be painting both the R75/5 in Monza Blue and the R75/”S” in Smoke Silver.
 I figured when I get setup to paint, I might as well paint everything that needs painting.